Books may be renewed in 3 ways:

 - Books (including encyclopedias and magazines) may be renewed three times (3 times) before the due date.

-- Renewing extends the loan period for an additional 3 weeks starting from the date the item is renewed.
+- Renewing extends the loan period for an additional checkout period (21 days for books, 7 days for DVDs) starting from the date the item is renewed.

 - Materials cannot be renewed if another patron has placed a hold reserve request on that title.